This message is being sent on behalf of Interim City Manager Shasa Curl

 High Priority Sewer Line Replacement Project

-To Date, D’Arcy & Harty Construction have completed sewer main replacement installations at Potrero and 41st as well as 12277 San Pablo Ave and 1903 Garvin Avenue.
-“Pipe bursting” methods were utilized to minimize disruption to driveways, sidewalks and other hardscape above the sewer lines.
+To date, D’Arcy & Harty Construction have completed sewer main replacement installations at Potrero and 41st as well as 12277 San Pablo Ave and 1903 Garvin Avenue.
+“Pipe bursting” methods (see below) were utilized to minimize disruption to driveways, sidewalks, and other hardscape above the sewer lines.
 Their most recent installation was 311 to 341 E Richmond completing full line replacement of the failing sewer main, reconnection of lateral lines and surface restoration.

 2021 Grade 5 RAA Line Replacement Project

 The 2021 Grade 5 RAA (Risk Assessment Analysis) Replacement Project replaces seven sewer pipelines with an approximate combined length of 760 lineal feet.
 The work includes replacement of deteriorated sewer pipe segments within the collection system using pipe bursting or open cut methods.
-This project was competitively bid to be performed on a "design-build" basis: the Contractor is responsible for engaging the services of an engineering firm to issue design drawings for lines with utility conflicts and other constructability issues and also prepare final, as-built drawings.
-On June 28, 2021, the City posted the Request for Bids on Bids Online.
-Veolia conducted a mandatory job walk with (8) participants.
-Two bids were received on August 5, 2021: WR Forde Associates, Inc. in the amount of $317,000 and D'Arcy & Harty Construction Inc. in the amount of $472,150.
-Veolia evaluated the bids and found both of them to be responsive and complete and recommended awarding the contract to the low bidder, W.R.
-Forde Associates.
+This project was competitively bid to be performed on a "design-build" basis: the Contractor is responsible for engaging the services of an engineering firm to issue design drawings for lines with utility conflicts and other constructability issues and prepare final, as-built drawings.

 Forde has completed installations at 21st Street and Potrero; Rheem and 23rd Street; 4925 Macdonald (“Planet Fitness”); Virginia and 22nd Streets and 1600 Chanslor.
 The most recent installation completed is 21st Street between Bissell and Cutting, replacing the failed sewer main line at the AC Transit.